 The preferred model structure was the one whose estimated parameters most frequently produced the smallest variance.
 This procedure was repeated 10,000 times.
 The preferred model structure was the one that most frequently reported the lowest variance across all of these iterations.
 To determine if incorporating additional data sources improved predictive performance, cross validation variances for the preferred model structure were compared to those calculated using a model structure identical to Model 5, calculated including only tagging data.

 The integrative model structure that best predicted observed growth most frequently was refit using the entire data set.
 Two-sided 95% confidence intervals were estimated for each parameter from the results of 10,000 bootstrap iterations.
 As with tagging data, the procedure for resampling direct aging data was straightforward and involved random sampling with replacement from the dataset to construct pseudo data sets with an equal number of observations as the original data.
-Bootstrapping length frequency data was slightly more complicated with each study period in the pseudo data resampled from the corresponding period of the study data.
-Each study period in the pseudo dataset contained the same number of observations as corresponding period the original study data.
+Bootstrapping length frequency data was slightly more complicated with each study period in the pseudo data resampled from the corresponding period of the reconstructed study data.
+Each study period in the pseudo dataset contained the same number of observations as in the corresponding time time period of the original study data.

 Results

+Opakapaka Tagging Program

-Of the 4,17 P. filamentosus tagged 43 individuals were recaptured at least once (10.%).
+Of the 4,179 P. filamentosus tagged 432 individuals were recaptured at least once (10.3%).
 Mortality of fish upon release appeared to be generally low, facilitated by the strong tagging selectivity for healthy fish in good condition.
 Some immediate mortality was observed due to sharks and cetaceans or capture stress (4 individuals).
 Long-term mortality was thought to be relatively low based upon the high rates of tag return spanning many years.
 Hydra (small cnidarian polyps) biofouling of the tags was observed for some individuals with large times at liberty, with some lesions apparent around the opening where the tag exited the body cavity.
 This was not thought to be a serious health issue since the fish appeared to be feeding and swimming normally.

-all individuals ranged in size 16.51 53.34 cm (mean = 31.90 cm, standard deviation (s.d) from 19.1 cm and 52.8 cm (mean = 32.8, s.d. = 5.08. ength at recapture ranged between 22.9 cm and 76.2 cm (mean = 41.9, s.d. = 8.67).
+Initial fork length at capture across all individuals ranged in size from 16.51 to 53.34 cm (mean = 31.90 cm, standard deviation (s.d.) = 5.48).
+For fish that were recaptured later, initial size ranged from 19.1 cm and 52.8 cm (mean = 32.8, s.d. = 5.08).
+For those fish that were later recaptured, fork length at recapture ranged between 22.9 cm and 76.2 cm (mean = 41.9, s.d. = 8.67).
 The minimum time at liberty for any fish between tagging and recapture was a single day while the maximum time at liberty was 10.3 years (3,748 days) (Figure 1).
 The mean time at liberty was 666 days (s.d. = 625).

 One fish was excluded from further analysis as its fork length at capture was not recorded.
 Seven fish were removed because the recapture date was not properly recorded.
-Of the remaining 43 fish recaptured, 394 were recaptured a single time, 35 fish were recaptured a total of two times, one fishrecaptured 3 times, and two fish were recaptured 4 times. excluded from analysis4 individuals for whom time liberty was less than 60 days yielding a data set of 38 unique individuals
+Of the remaining 432 fish recaptured, 394 were recaptured a single time, 35 fish were recaptured a total of two times, one fish was recaptured 3 times, and two fish were recaptured 4 times.
+We alsoWe alsoexcluded from analysis 45 individuals for whom time at liberty was less than 60 days yielding a data set of 387 unique individuals.

-Estimating Growth Parameters from Tagging Data
+Estimating Growth Parameters from Tagging Data: Bayesian Approach